Internet for Nova Scotia Initiative

 - There were approximately 10,500 remaining underserved locations at the end of 2023.
 The majority of these have since been served with the final locations underway.

-- Locations that can't be reached via a feasible land-based technology would have StarLink (high-speed satellite) as their option.
-The Satellite Rebate Program continues into 2024 and also provides an interim option for those in a current project area.
+- Locations that can't be reached via a feasible land-based technology would have high-speed satellite (currently Starlink) as their option.
+The Satellite Rebate Program provides an interim option for those in a current project area.

 Addresses in some project areas already have access and the 2-3 month windows are anticipated for the overall project area.
 Individual addresses often have access before the full project area is complete.